codepirateAd/React-News-App/README.md

 # React-News-App

-A react application which uses News API to fetch news from different categories.
+A react application which uses News API to fetch news from different categories.<br />
-It has features like infinite scrolling and top loading bar.
+It has features like infinite scrolling, top loading bar and sticky navbar.

 ![image](https://user-images.githubusercontent.com/44190927/157169463-996bdb8d-6466-4ce2-bf46-ac646e97e399.png)